sonictk/MARI-Extension-Pack/Script_docs/Documentation/readme_ColorRangeToMask.txt

 Invert the Screenwipe

 Preview:
 Multiple options for the way the selection is previewed.
 For a solid Mask set the dropdown to "Grayscale" (same result as turning off "Show background").
-The default Option "Stencil" will	screen the mask over the background.
+The default Option "Stencil" willscreen the mask over the background.
 "BlackMatte" + "WhiteMatte" are conistent with Photoshops 	Preview Modes, overlaying Black or white over unselected areas.

 --- GLOBAL ---